 Do more with what you have

 If you love to travel, don’t wait until you’ve got a million dollars before you decide to explore places.
 Make the best use of what you have.
 I have travelled to different countries with as little as N15,000, you can actually do more with less.
 If you can’t afford to explore places that are far away, how about you explore your own country, city or neighborhood?
 Travel is never only about a place.
-It has an experience and you have the power to create the best experience wherever you choose to explore.
+It is an experience and you have the power to create the best experience wherever you choose to explore.

 Focus on what makes you happy